We may get commissions for purchases made through links in this post.

 Sounds simple enough, doesn’t it?
 The problem is that the majority of felines refuse to go along with the aforementioned scenario, and this is where the fun begins… How do you actually get your cat to let you gently press its jaws and pop in that little pill?
 Therein lays the real challenge of the question “How can I give a pill to my cat?”

 One approach, almost magical to watch in action, is that of the Cat Whisperer.
-The Cat Whisperer is usually extremely experienced and has that extra-special touch which allows her to casually walk up to an unsuspecting cat, regardless of its temperament, and within seconds have the pill down its throat.
+The Cat Whisperer is usually extremely experienced and has that extra-special touch that allows her to casually walk up to an unsuspecting cat, regardless of its temperament, and within seconds have the pill down its throat.
 She works effortlessly, without any resistance, just smoothly and efficiently and above all, quickly.

-Most of us have neither the experience nor that special touch that the Cat Whisperer has, but keep her in mind as you contemplate pilling your cat, because she applies the two most important principles in the process – speed and calmness.
+Most of us have neither the experience nor that special touch that the Cat Whisperer has, but keep her in mind as you contemplate pilling your cat because she applies the two most important principles in the process – speed and calmness.
 You should always remember these two guidelines, especially the absolute need to remain calm and tranquil, before and during the process.
 If you approach your cat all a-jitter, she is likely to pick up on that, and pilling her becomes even more challenging.

 Restraining the Cat

 Chances are you will have to restrain your cat to some extent.
-With some cats, just putting the cat up on a table and then holding him firmly under your arm, while using your hands to administer the pill, may be enough.
+With some cats, just putting the cat up on a table and then holding him firmly under your arm, while using your hands to administer the pill, maybe enough.
 An alternative technique is for you to kneel on the floor and fold your feet under you.
 Then place the cat between your legs so that her head is in the front.
 The cat is likely to try to back away, but your folded legs will keep her securely in place.

 With other cats, you are likely to need someone to help you restrain the cat.
 Make sure that your helper is well acquainted with cats and approaches this calmly and with confidence.
-It’s better for all involved if the helper is acquainted with the specific cat you are going to give to pill to, and vice versa.
+It’s better for all involved if the helper is acquainted with the specific cat you are going to give to pill to and vice versa.
 The helper needs to firmly hold the cat, preferably by grabbing hold of the scruff with one hand, while firmly supporting the cat’s body.
 If the cat is likely to claw at you or your helper, you may want to consider restraining the cat within a tightly wrapped thick towel, so that only the cat’s head is showing.

 Whichever method of restraining you end up using, remember the guidelines: Keep calm and make it quick.
 You don’t want to restrain your cat for any longer than absolutely necessary, and you want to keep the process as stress-free as possible by remaining calm as possible throughout.